A Lifelong Search for a Good Path

 A Balanced Life

-Jeff takes the care of body, mind and spirit very seriously, all to the end of being a more balanced and effective healer.
-He is a barefoot runner, sea kayaker and year-round bicycle commuter who began running at age 40 and competed in running, bicycle, and triathlon races for years.
-He is currently completing a novel, practices daily zazen and walking meditation.
-His shamanic counseling and massage work connects him to the wounded-healer energy of others.
+Jeff takes the body, mind and spirit connection very seriously, for the purpose of being a more balanced and effective healer.
+He has been a barefoot runner, sea kayaker and year-round bicycle commuter who began running at age 40 and competed in running, bicycle, and triathlon races for years.
+He is currently completing a novel, practices daily zazen and walking meditation, and enjoys his fire talk counseling and teaching work with individuals and groups.

 Jeff is the author of The Lost Heart of Heart Navigation: A Modern Shaman's Field Manual.
-He was a guest commentator on local public radio (www.
-WVPE.org) for 3 years and featured on National Public Radio's This I Believe series (http://thisibelieve.org/essay).
+He was a guest commentator on local public radio station WVPE for 3 years, and featured on National Public Radio's This I Believe series (http://thisibelieve.org/essay).
 He is founder and past president of the Bike Michiana Coalition regional advocacy group (www.bikemichiana.org).
 Jeff lives on three country acres and a beautiful creek near Cassopolis in southwest Michigan with his wife Regina and his mixed-breed herding dog, Indie.

 “Jeff has such a contagious positive outlook and passion for life that you can’t help leaving fully refreshed.”